nithyasri0913/Software-Engg-Salary-Precition-Web-App/README.md

 # mlapp
-This is a web app built using streamlit to predict a software developer's salary based on Country, Education Level and Years of Experience.
+This is a Machine Learning based web app built using streamlit to predict a software developer's salary based on Country, Education Level and Years of Experience.

 Predict: